-Sex Offender Registration Charges
+Sex Offender Registration Violations

 North Carolina, like all other states, has a registry with identifying information of individuals convicted of certain sex offenses, known as a sex offender registry.
 The purpose of these registries is to restrict the activities of sex offenders so that they would not reoffend, and the restrictions and requirements vary somewhat from state to state.